xonsh/xonsh/docs/index.rst

 ============
 Dependencies
 ============
-Polyphemus currently has the following external dependencies,
+xonsh currently has the following external dependencies,

 *Run Time:*